mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Dale:* Hi, Pedro.
 Yesterday we were at the theater with Terry P, I think I like her.
 *Pedro:* Great...
 *Dale:* What about our Friday's delivery?
+*Pedro:* Emm...

+Nothing was done.
+But Pedro has one day left.

 *Pedro:* Will be in time.
 *Dale:* Excellent!
 Did I tell you are a great developer?
 *Pedro:* No.